When going to a writers conference, you need to pack more than comfortable shoes. You need to pack your best pitch.

 • Try to draw out the theme, mood or quality of the story by using words from your thesaurus.
 If the story is suspense, the audience should feel the drama in your story.
 If it is a warm and fuzzy romance, the audience should go away feeling the need for a cozy blanket and cup of cocoa.

 • Next, make sure you have demonstrated that your heroine and hero’s goals/conflict are opposing.
-Simply put, show how your story conflict is “two dogs, one bone,” that the hero and heroine are in opposition.
+Simply put, show how your story conflict is “two dogs, one bone,” that the character’s goals are in opposition.
 Show the editor that your story has depth and the hero and heroine are going to be battling from the first page to the resolution to have that bone.

 • For what I call the collision paragraph, I try to demonstrate the romance of the story.
 Why these two people are so different or alike and why they will ultimately find love and romance.
 Again, this is a great place to draw your HC theme into the pitch, and look for language that will evoke the sexual tension/mood of your story.

 • Finally, make sure your language includes your enthusiasm for your story.
 This is your 30 seconds of fame, make it the most memorable 30 seconds of your audience’s life.
-Leave them breathless with need to read your story.
+Leave them breathless to read your entire story.

 8. After the appointment.
-Make sure you send the editor what they requested promptly.
-Sadly, editors say that they hear wonderful ideas all the time and then never see the manuscripts.
-Have it out to door and headed for New York as soon as you get back.
-Write “Requested Materials” on the outside envelope and remind the editor in your cover letter that you met at the RWA conference and the enclosed materials are what she has requested.
+Make sure you send the editor exactly what they requested promptly.
+Sadly, editors say that they hear wonderful story ideas all the time and then never see the manuscripts.
+I know!!